kmeagle1515/T2I/README.md

 ```

 ```
-'python test.py --weights-file "BLAH_BLAH/srcnn_x3.pth" --image-file "data/this flower is white and trumpet shaped with yellow-green lines running from the center of the flowe.jpg" --scale 4
+python test.py --weights-file "BLAH_BLAH/srcnn_x3.pth" --image-file "data/this flower is white and trumpet shaped with yellow-green lines running from the center of the flowe.jpg" --scale 4

 ```